1989–90 Birmingham City F.C. season

 The 1989–90 Football League season was Birmingham City Football Club's 87th in the Football League and the first in their history in which they played in the third tier of the English football league system.
 After a sound start to the season, with six wins from the first ten games, their results worsened, and they eventually finished in seventh position in the 24-team Third Division, three points outside the playoff places.
-They entered the 1989–90 FA Cup in the first round proper and lost in the third, eliminated by Oldham Athletic after a replay, and entered the League Cup at the first round and lost in the second, beaten 3-2 by West Ham United over two legs.
-They lost in the preliminary round of the Associate Members' Cup, a competition open to teams in the third and fourth tiers of the League.
+They entered the 1989–90 FA Cup in the first round proper and lost in the third, eliminated by Oldham Athletic after a replay, and entered the League Cup at the first round and lost in the second, beaten 3–2 by West Ham United over two legs.
+They failed to progress from their group in the preliminary round of the Associate Members' Cup, a competition open to teams in the third and fourth tiers of the League.

 Dennis Bailey was the club's top scorer for the season, with 20 goals in all competitions, of which 18 came in the league.

 In April 1989, the club was sold to the Kumar brothers, owners of a Manchester-based fashion and leisurewear company.
 Dave Mackay was brought in as general manager, previous manager Garry Pendrey refused to stay on as part of Mackay's staff, and Samesh Kumar became chairman.